sstelfox/stelfox.net/content/notes/syslog_ng.md

 };
 ```

-This config will poll the file once a second for any changes (you may want to
+This configuration will poll the file once a second for any changes (you may
-drop this for programs that don't log as often).
-I recommend setting a program,
+want to drop this for programs that don't log as often).
+I recommend setting a
-facility, and priority as the defaults are not ideal for daemon logs.
-Know what
+program, facility, and priority as the defaults are not ideal for daemon logs.
-the flags mean and set them according to the file you're pulling in.
+Know what the flags mean and set them according to the file you're pulling in.

 ## Receiving Secure Logs from Other Hosts

 System logs hold valuable diagnostic and security related events, but may
 accidentally contain additional sensitive information.
 Whenever possible, log
 senders should be authenticated and should be using an encrypted transport
 mechanism.
-This is very easy to setup and tune with syslog-ng.
+This is very easy to setup and tune with Syslog-ng.

 You should create a [certificate authority][1] dedicated to authenticating
 clients to your logging infrastructure.
 The server cert does not have to be